-Editor’s note: Five years ago we launched this blog to talk about the technology we work on every day.
+Editor’s note: Five years ago (see our first post) we launched this blog to talk about the technology we work on every day.
 Since then, we’ve grown more than ten times and continue to build the software that makes Indeed the #1 job site worldwide.
 To celebrate, we’re proud to host a week-long series of posts by Indeed Engineering Manager James Dingle.
 These posts highlight some core aspects of what makes Indeed Engineering a great place to work.

 During my year-and-a-half tenure at Indeed, I have discovered a new way to accomplish business goals with software.
 These principles and elements of Indeed’s culture are quite surprising; if you didn’t see them in action, you might believe any company trying them would be doomed to failure.
 Quite the opposite is true.
 While some of these principles are deliberate, some of them happened organically.
 This series describes my perspective on the principles of our engineering culture at Indeed.